ApolloAuto/apollo/docs/specs/apollo_secure_upgrade_user_guide-EN.md

 output para:
     original_package_path    original upgrade package file path
 ```
-### 3. Notice
+### 3. Additional Information
 1. SDK uses standard PEM certificates.
-2. Before using SDK, users need to generate two seperate chain of certificate for server and device.
+2. Before using SDK, users need to generate two seperate chains of certificate for server and device.
 3. Certificates from the server certificate chain are deployed to server and make sure they cannot sign other certificates.
 4. Certificates from the device certificate chain are deployed to device and make sure they cannot sign other certificates.
 5. Root private key should not be deployed to server or devices.
-6. Users need to be assigned the read and write permissions of `config` directory and the read permission of `certificate` directory.
+6. Users need to be assigned the read and write permissions of the `config` directory and the read permission of the `certificate` directory.